TanStack/query/README.md

 ## Suspense Mode

 React Query can also be used with React's new Suspense for Data Fetching API's.
 To enable this mode, you can set either the global or query level config's `suspense` option to `true`.

+Suspense mode currently does not work combined with `makeServerQueryCache`.

 Global configuration: